claassen/gotest/README.md

 		Describe("some additional behaviour", func() {
 			BeforeEach(func() {

-			})
+				//Additional logic before each test in this Describe block })

 			It("does something for the initial behaviour plus the additional behaviour", func() {